Table of Contents

 …Nope, I’m at 7k words and more or less halfway thru my update!

 I decided to split it in 3 parts.
 This is part 1, about the financial aspects.
-Part 2 will be a deep dive on my investments (with an associated Q&A: Part 2-BIS), and Part 3 will be about personal and blog update.
+Part 2 will be a deep dive on my investments (with an associated Q&A: Part 2-BIS, and a mail exchange with Julianek: Part 2-TER), and Part 3 will be about personal and blog update.

 Let’s get started.